dexterous17/Audio-transcript-with-repo/README.md

 - The layout and structure are kept minimal to allow maximum flexibility for future development.
 - The sidebar and menu are now dynamic and interactive.
+- The main content area updates based on sidebar card selection or resets to default.
 - The voice recorder works out of the box but can be extended with transcript functionality later.

 ---